 Previously, I taught at MIT (2 years), Union College (4 years), Dartmouth College (3 years), and Haverford College (8 years).

 My major areas of interest are in Labor Economics, Macroeconomics, International Economics, and Public Policy.
 Several years ago I co-authored a scholarly book entitled, Who's Not Working and Why: Employment, Cognitive Skills, Wages, and the Changing U.S. Labor Market (Cambridge University Press, 1999).
 I continue to do research on the increasing inequality of wages in the U.S.

-On a personal note, I am married to Andrea, who teaches elementary school in Altoona.
-We have two children: Beth, now a sophomore at college, and Robert, grade 11, and a mixed-breed "rescued" dog named Saffron.
+On a personal note, I am married to Andrea, who taught elementary school in Altoona.
+We have two children: Beth, now a graduate, and Robert, attending the University of Wisconsin Madison.
+We have 2 rescue dogs.
 When I am not busy with work or family, I like to play the violin.